What you need to know about

 Wear face coverings around people you don't live with

-Maintain 6 foot distancing between you and those you don't live with (social distancing)
+Maintain 6 foot distancing between you and others you don't live with (social distancing)

 Wash hands with soap and water frequently